mgagel/games-programming-course-2021/README.md

 - git push
 - go to merge request
 - maybe resolve merge conflicts
-- maybe "mark as ready"
+- maybe "mark as ready"-button
-- click merge-button (only if **everything works** properly on the feature branch)
+- click "merge"-button (only if **everything works** properly on the feature branch)